past events

 Final poster SN800.jpeg

-Members of the St Woolos Sinfonia will perform a special concert to celebrate the 800th foundation anniversary of Shirenewton, a village and community of Monmouthshire in south east Wales near Chepstow.
-Together with the acclaimed trumpeter Phillipe Schartz, one of the most exciting trumpeters of today and Principal Trumpet of the BBC National Orchestra of Wales, they will perform music by Elgar, Telemann, Hovhaness and Mozart in the beautiful country church of St Thomas à Becket in Shirenewton.
+Special concert to celebrate the 800th foundation anniversary of Shirenewton, a village and community of Monmouthshire in south east Wales near Chepstow.
+Together with the acclaimed trumpeter Phillipe Schartz, one of the most exciting trumpeters of today and Principal Trumpet of the BBC National

 C S Nelson poster_final.jpeg